riloh/Pngtato/README.md

 ## Usage

-Place two similarly sized PNG images in the images directory, one for the image that will be displayed when idle, and another for when talking, named "resting.png" and "talking.png".
+Place two identically sized PNG images in the images directory, one for the image that will be displayed when idle, and another for when talking, named "resting.png" and "talking.png".
 Optionally, a third PNG titled "blinking.png" can be included for a blinking effect (ideally for eye blinking.)
 There's also support for up to five emotes by providing up to five PNG's, named "emote\[1-5\].png", which can be switched between using configurable keybindings.

 The following settings can be changed: